Day 1: Arrival in Istanbul

 After arrival at Istanbul Atatürk airport, you meet and take to a hotel in Sultanahmet for dinner and staying overnight.

 Day 2: Istanbul

-After breakfast at the hotel the guide meets you in the hotel lobby for a full day of exploration in the magical city of Istanbul.
+After breakfast at the hotel the guide meets you in the hotel's lobby for a full day exploration in the magical city, Istanbul.
 The tour begins with a brief visit to the 17th century Spice Bazaar, located in Fatih, which is the second largest covered shopping complex after the Grand Bazaar.
 Next you go to Rüstem Paşa mosque, built in 1560 in Eminönü district by the Golden Horn, which is among the city's architectural gems.
 After that you get on board a boat and take a leisurely cruise along the Bosphorus, the majestic strait that runs through Istanbul, dividing Europe and Asia.
 From the cruise boat you can admire the beautiful sights lining the shores of Bosphorus: mosques, a bridge that used to be the longest in the world and Rumeli Hisar, a massive fortress built by Mehmet the Conqueror in just three months as he prepared to take Istanbul.
 You can also see the impressive 19th-century mansions of the Ottoman elite and the amazing palaces of Dolmabahçe and Beylerbeyi and hunting lodges of the sultans.
 You stay overnight in Istanbul.

 Day 3: Istanbul